reedcodes/talks/source/presentation/2022-hew/markdown/02-install.md

 `./src/layout/_index.scss`

 {% notes %}
-we use Sass to organize and compile the css, but _any_ style of CSS works, e.g. Less, vanilla CSS. only need kss to find the styleguide comments, and pattern library to find the twig files. will use to create namespaces
+we use Sass to organize and compile the css, but _any_ style of CSS works, e.g. frameworks like Tailwind, preprocessors like Less, vanilla CSS.
+As long as ability for comments, only need kss to find the styleguide comments, and pattern library to find the twig files. will use to create namespaces
 {% endnotes %}
 {%- endslide -%}